yiyins2/CS320-SU23/p1/README.md

 2. "File" > "Save Notebook"

-3. Rrom an SSH session, navigate to the cs320-sp23-projects/p1 directory
+3. From an SSH session, navigate to the cs320-sp23-projects/p1 directory

 4. Run `python3 tester.py p1.ipynb` and work on fixing any issues